RaInta/SparseGravitationalWaves/README.md

 # SparseGravitationalWaves
 Sparse methods (and compressed sensing) applied to gravitational wave signal processing

+Gravitational wave signals are expected be sparse in four main sensing bases, according to the source: transient ('burst') sources are expected to appear as isolated pulses in the time domain, quasi-monochromatic ('continuous') signals appear as a small number of frequencies in the Fourier domain.
+The early (stationary phase) inspiral portion of an unstable close compact binary system is expected to produce a sparse signal in the time-frequency ('chirp') plane (which we've already seen!).
+Finally the so-called 'stochastic background' is sparse in an inter-detector cross-correlation space in the Fourier domain.

+Recently a powerful mathematical framework has been developed, allowing _e.g._ accurate reconstruction of signals sampled at rates well below that determined by the Shannon-Nyquist limit, as long as the signal is known to be sparse in some representation.

+Here I apply these
+sparse methods to gravitational wave data analysis.
+In some cases, they may improve computational efficiency enough to make a number of continuous wave searches viable that are currently computationally prohibited.

+Another application may help improve position resolution of certain burst gravitational wave sources detected by gravitational wave networks.

+Note that the run-time for the code I've implemented here (a basic Orthogonal Matching Pursuit (OMP) algorithm with a noise-based stopping criterion) is relatively poor.
+A hardware acceleration method, such as a GPU, or preferably an FPGA, would speed up processing of this particular implementation by a factor of almost 3,000.

+### Background: from Syphilis to Cylons

+The concept of exploiting the sparse nature of data was made famous during World War II to minimise testing of drafted soldiers for syphilis, using so-called 'group testing' methods (\cite{GroupTestingSyphilis}).

+A commonly used algorithm in radio interferometry, CLEAN, relies on similar assumptions, allowing a great deal of undersampling.

+this powerful new mathematical framework enables one to determine the level of undersampling while still ensuring accurate reconstruction of a broad class of sparse signals.
+This so-called 'compressive sampling' (CS; also known as 'compressed sensing'
+\cite{CandesCSIntro, CSIntro, DonohoCS, MoreIsLess}) technique has been applied to optical sensing (notably a one pixel camera \cite{SinglePixelCamera}), medical imaging \cite{CS_MRI} and astronomy \cite{CSAstronomy, CSRadioInterferometer, CSAstroDataAnalysis, CSRadioAstroI, CSRadioAstroII, CS_OptimisedArrayConfig}.

 ### How do I run the code?

 Let's see what the main functions, [OMP.m](OMP.m) and [GenSparseVectors.m](GenSparseVectors.m), do: